Margherita Sarrocchi: Relationship with Galileo

 Sarrocchi and Galilei probably met in person in 1611 in Rome, where the scientist stayed from 29 March to 4 June.
 She was there to demonstrate to the members of the Curia the validity of his scientific discoveries which had been made public with the publication of the Sidereus Nuncius.
 The direct correspondence occurred between 29 July 1611 and 9 June 1612.
 This handful of letters, together with an exchange of letters with Galileo's circle, testifies to the credit that Sarrocchi enjoyed among the intellectuals of her day, even for skills in astronomy, geometry and physics.
-Sarrocchi and Galielo continuously wrote to one another.
+Sarrocchi and Galileo continuously wrote to one another.
 She sought advice on The Scanderbeide as well as corresponding about his findings.
 Sarrocchi defended Galileo and his discoveries, not only in letters directly to Galileo, but also in her letters to others.
+Her correspondences with Galileo survived throughout the years, while many other of her works were less fortunate.
+Only seven of Sarrocchi and Galileo's letters corresponding to Scanderbeide exist today.

 Sarrocchi was well known for her gatherings, or as they called them, "ridotto".
 She would gather great minds of the time and discuss literature and scientific findings.
 Most notably, Galileo attended these gatherings.
 Galileo and Sarrocchi became correspondents.
-They discussed Galileos new scientific findings, including Jupiter's satellites.
+They discussed Galileo's new scientific findings, including Jupiter's satellites.
 As they grew closer, Sarrocchi even sent Galileo a copy of her writing, The Scanderbeide.